ConPaaS-team/conpaas/docs/userguide.rst

 create volumes that can be mounted remotely or used by other ConPaaS services, or inside applications.
 An XtreemFS instance consists of multiple DIR, MRC and OSD servers.
-The OSDs contain the actual storage, while the DIR is a directory service and the MRC contains meta data.
+The OSDs contain the actual storage, while the DIR is a directory service and the MRC contains metadata.
 By default, one instance of each runs inside the first agent virtual machine and the service can be scaled up and down by adding and removing additional OSD nodes.
 The XtreemFS documentation can be found at http://xtreemfs.org/userguide.php.